DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 > never get destroyed (if their datacenter burns down, for example), you need to back up the data in
 > the object storage in an additional step after the ["normal" backup of your server](#backups-with-restic).
 > [Rclone](https://rclone.org/) is a great tool to access object storage (and lots of other kinds of
-> remote storage) and allows you to mount the object storage as a local pseudo-filesystem, so you
+> remote storage) and allows you to mount the object storage as a local virtual filesystem, so you
-> can copy its contents to a local backup disk, for example (or copy it to a different cloud storage).
+> can copy its contents to a local backup disk, for example (or copy it to a different cloud storage;
+> you could probably even run **restic** on the mounted folder).

 ### Migrating to/from object-storage